LNG supply for Asia – fighting the Hydra

 For a starter, there are two kinds of Asian LNG buyers.

-Buyers from the JKT countries are utility like companies.
-The usually enjoy stable monopolistic markets (customers) which give them a lot of different tools to deal with inflexibilities in the supply chain.
+Buyers from the JKT countries are utility-like companies.
+They usually enjoy stable monopolistic markets (customers) which give them a lot of different tools to deal with inflexibilities in the supply chain.
 Besides, they hold significant excess regasification capacity to play the market.
 China rapidly becomes like that.

 So what are their options?
 With a slew of new projects under construction in Australia and around and new projects coming up on the North American West coast and Eastern Africa, things should be great for them.
 Reality is different.

 Let’s slice the pie up and see what pieces are palatable.
-You can classify potential supply source by their readiness to deliver LNG.
+You can classify potential supply sources by their readiness to deliver LNG.

-• Projects pre FID – there are myriads of them but their problem is that they are up in the air and let’s be frank; the vast majority of them remain paper tigers.
+- Projects pre-FID – there are myriads of them but their problem is that they are up in the air and let’s be frank; the vast majority of them remain paper tigers.
 Besides, even if you are sure that your pick is a winner, you will face a combination of unrealistic expectations on the project developer and on the feed-gas owner side plus a load of Local regulations making it hard for new LNG projects to operate profitably.
-And most importantly of all, if your project has not taken FID by now there is no way for any LNG coming out of it before 2017 at the very earliest.
+And most importantly of all, if your project has not taken FID by now there is no way for any LNG to come out of it before 2017 at the very earliest.
 Can you wait that long?

-Those who engage now will have an advantage when this breaks open in more than a years’ time.
+Those who engage now will have an advantage when this breaks open in more than a year.
 Then, you don’t want to find yourself being put in a line with 40 other contenders.
 You want to have a special relationship already established.
-That’s an investment and as it is with every investment, the buyer will have to come to a decision on whether the risk/reward balance is worth it.
+That’s an investment and as it is with every investment, the buyer will have to decide on whether the risk/reward balance is worth it.

 In LNG, you can do a lot worse than that.